-The only way to correct an EDI claim is to submit a corrected claim by mail.
-A provider must submit and mail a corrected paper claim to correct a claim that was previously submitted and paid or denied.
+Provider may submit and corrected claims electronically or by mailing a corrected paper claim to correct a claim that was previously submitted and paid or denied.
 Corrected claim submissions do not apply to an original or first-time submission.
 Please click here to obtain the Request for Claim Review Form

-Mail all corrected paper claims to:
+Mail corrected paper claims to: